-Fraud and mismanagement of funds - The Academy has appointed a Responsible Officer/internal audit to carry out checks on financial systems and records as required by the Academy Trust Handbook.
+Fraud and mismanagement of funds - The Academy has appointed a Responsible Officer/internal audit to carry out checks on financial systems and records as required by the Academy Financial Handbook.
 All finance staff receive training to keep them up to date with financial practice requirements and develop their skills in this area.

-Other financial risks include increased staffing costs and the risk of the after school club, breakfast club and catering service not breaking even.
+Other financial risks include increased staffing costs and the risk of the catering provision making a significant loss.